mikeacaballero/house-predict/README.md

 ## Project Scope

 Using the [Ames housing dataset](https://www.kaggle.com/c/house-prices-advanced-regression-techniques) we will predict sale prices for homes.
-We will include additional summary details here as the project unfolds.
+We employed extensive EDA and feature engineering to craft our Kaggle submission.

 ## Authors
 * **Phoebe Zhou** [Github](https://github.com/phoebezzz)